Quantum Mechanics as a Reversible Diffusion Theory

 These transformations, according to those who "believe" in quantum trajectories, indicate that the time reversal of motion preserves the position of quantum particles but inverts the sign of their velocities (at least at a statistical level).
 This result is also obvious in classical Newton's equation, where time-reversibility is also a fundamental property, or in E/M systems, where the direction of the charges also changes (including the charges that participate in the electric current, if it is involved in the system) under time reversal.

 Reversibility is well-understood and it's logical to hypothesize its existence since quantum motion is a micro-level process (see Appendices D and K).
-But why should we have stochasticity in the first place (from which Schroedinger equation emerges due to the set extension described in Appendix B in order to ensure reversibility).
-And the answer to that is due to the probabilistic structure of QM and mostly due to the uncertainty principle. in Furth's mentioned it is explicitly mentioned that $sup\{\Delta x^{(q)}\Delta u^{(q)}\}=\beta^2=\frac{\hbar}{2m_\rho}$ is completely analogous to $sup\{\Delta x^{(cl)}\Delta u^{(cl)}\}=D$ in classical diffusion.
+But why should we have stochasticity in the first place (in Appendix B, we take stochasticity for granted by beginning from a diffusion equation, from which later Schroedinger equation emerges from set extension).
+And the answer to that is not due to the probabilistic structure of QM but due to the uncertainty principle, since in Furth's paper it is explicitly mentioned that $sup\{\Delta x^{(q)}\Delta u^{(q)}\}=\beta^2=\frac{\hbar}{2m_\rho}$ is completely analogous to $sup\{\Delta x^{(cl)}\Delta u^{(cl)}\}=D$ in classical diffusion.

 We must make a clarification and remark that time-reversibility doesn't appear mathematically at individual trajectories but appears in the "average trajectories" that are in fact the Bohmian trajectories. \textit{And that can be easily recognized if we look at the current velocity which is actually the mean velocity of the process - that's how it is also defined in Bohm and Vigier's stochastic interpretation \cite{bohm1989non}, since uncertainty principle prevents us from assigning exact velocities at each space-time point}- and which appears in the following quantum Newton's equation: